Ben-Ganon/Obsidian_Olympus_DnD/Mechanics/Combat Mechanics.md

 ![[Pasted image 20231103131033.png |150]]

 - In this example, the character has a water pot, a knife (Akinakes), a sword (Kopis), a shield (Aspis), and bronze armor (Panoply) all equipped to them.

-- The Ammo box represents the characters quiver over the shoulder.
-  If they have an [[Quivers#Assassins Quiver |Assassin's Quiver]], for example, they can hold in that slot up to 3 arrows/knives/axes.
+- The Ammo slot is only used for special ammunition types (like **magic** arrows)
+- You have an infinite amount of **regular** arrows to shoot.
+- If you want to throw a knife or an axe, it must be equipped to you
 - The Back Box represents a large equipped item -
   You can still hold small things there (like a water pot or a knife), but can also store a bow or a spear there.
 - The Extra Slots are small items - knives, pots, small orbs or any other small item.